What We Do

 It is our goal to have hope and dignity restored to individuals and families who struggle with what is otherwise an “invisible” illness.

 Living with mental illness is often alienating and isolating.
-Tapestry stories, however, bring connection and knit together a community of support and empathy.
-They also bridge the gap in helping readers find relevant help and resources within our community.
+Tapestry stories instead bring connection and knit together a community of support and empathy.
+They also bridge the gap in connecting readers to relevant help and resources in our community.

 Tapestry stories address the myths of mental illness, encourage dialogue on mental health issues, and honour the incredible lives touched by mental illness.
 These encourage personal insight and shed light on a topic that is still considered taboo in Singapore.